oushujun/PopTEvo/README.md

   * 4.site_frequency_spectrum: SFS studies for both SNP and syntenic LTRs
     + SNP_calling: scripts to call SNPs
     + data: VCF and SFS files for both SNPs nad syntenic LTRs
+ ### methylation
- ### methylation: methylation analysis of intact LTR elements
+ Methylation analysis of intact LTR elements
   * data: UMR information of each NAM genomes using B73v5 as the reference
+ ### expression
- ### expression: expression analysis of TE families
+ Expression analysis of TE families
   * scripts: scripts to map short reads to each genome
   * TEexpression: scripts to generate per-family read counts
   * data: raw count data for each TE family in each RNA library